Skip advert

 “MINI has leant into its reputation for making sporty small cars, giving the Aceman sharp handling”

-MINI has a reputation for serving up a keen driving experience, and the British brand certainly hasn’t shied away from this character trait for the Aceman.
-Within seconds of pulling away you’ll be conscious of how direct and connected it feels, and it handles as sharply as the petrol-powered Ford Puma – our class favourite for a long time.
-We’re also keen to drive the Aceman back to back with the Alfa Romeo Junior Veloce on British roads, to see which is the most fun electric small SUV on sale right now.
+MINI has a reputation for serving up a keen driving experience, and the Aceman certainly delivers.
+Within seconds of pulling away you’ll be conscious of how direct and connected it feels, while the instant acceleration from the electric motor gives it nippy performance off the line.
+We think it handles as sharply as the petrol-powered Ford Puma – our class favourite for a long time.

 Advertisement - Article continues below